-The bacteria laboratory, the SLO County Public Health Agency Laboratory, is ELAP-certified (Certification # 2114) and undergoes an annual inspection and recertification process.
+The bacteria laboratory, the SLO County Public Health Agency Laboratory, is ELAP-certified (Certification # 2114) and undergoes an annual recertification process and biennial inspection.
 Any data that fails to meet the lab's own measurement quality objectives will be addressed by the laboratory following its own SOPs.